Ozon3Org/Ozon3/CONTRIBUTING.md

 ## Test Suite

-Ozone has a test suite that lives in `tests/` directory, which has the following structure within:
+Ozone3 has a test suite that lives in `tests/` directory, which has the following structure within:

 Directories: